 You can give the list a name, add an expiry date if you want the data to "self-destruct" from the check-in app after a certain time, and you can choose which tickets and question responses should be shown in the list.

-☝️ Pro-tip: You can create multiple check-in lists, so you can have different lists for different parts of your event, different ticket types, if you need to separate lists out by responses to specific questions, or if you just want to create a test list first.
+☝️ Tip: You can create multiple check-in lists, so you can have different lists for different parts of your event, different ticket types, if you need to separate lists out by which questions are attached to the ticket, or if you just want to create a test list first.

 Once the list is created, click on the